EndPointCorp/end-point-blog/2016/03/11/strict-typing-fun-example-free-monads.html.md

   run :: Free Provision () -> a
 ```

-The above just says that if we want to use the function **run** to turn the AST wrapped in a monad to some concrete value (by executing it) — we need to implement this function for the type of the concrete value we’d like to get out of it.
+The above just says that if we want to use the function **run** to turn the AST wrapped in a monad to some concrete value (by executing it)—​we need to implement this function for the type of the concrete value we’d like to get out of it.

 For example, let’s say that for the portability sakes we want to turn the AST into the bash script.
 The natural (though naive) way to do this would be to implement this “class” along with its **run** function for the type of **String**: